Skip navigation

 Osmolality tests may be used for a variety of reasons.
 A blood osmolality test, also known as a serum osmolality test, is most often used to:

-• Find out if you have swallowed a poison such as antifreeze or rubbing alcohol
+• Find out if you have swallowed a poison such as antifreeze or rubbing alcohol.

-• Help diagnose dehydration, a condition in which your body loses too much fluid
+• Help diagnose dehydration, a condition in which your body loses too much fluid.

-A urine osmolality test is often used along with a serum osmolality test to check the body's fluid balance.
+A urine osmolality test is often used along with a serum osmolality test to check your body's fluid balance.
 The urine test may also be used to find out the reason for increased or decreased urination.

 A stool osmolality test is most often used to find out the reason for chronic diarrhea that is not caused by a bacterial or parasitic infection.